$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: Introduction

 which led to the following enhanced finite element method:

-We note that possible choices for the parameter $\alpha$ only depend on structural properties of the density function of Mani\`a's functional and the regularity of the minimizer, but not on the locations of singularities or other properties.
-Extensive numerical experiments presented in \cite{schnake2017numerical, feng2016enhanced} are quite promising, as they all pointed to the convergence of this enhanced finite element method.
-However, to settle down the convergence issue, a rigorous proof of the convergence of the minimizer of \eqref{enhanced} to the minimizer of \eqref{Eq: Mania} is necessary.
-One such mathematical framework is the $\Gamma$-convergence theory \cite{dal2012introduction}.
-This was indeed pursued, and partially succeeded in \cite{schnake2017numerical, feng2016enhanced}.
-Specifically, these papers attempted to prove $\Ga$-convergence of $J^{\al}_h$ to $J$ with respect to the weak $W^{1, 1}$ topology as $h \rightarrow 0^+$, for some fixed $\al > 0$, and the {\em lim-inf} inequality was successfully established (see \cite[Lemma 4.1]{schnake2017numerical}).
+We note that choices for the parameter $\alpha$ depend only on the structural properties of the density function of Mani\`a's functional and the regularity of the minimizer, but not on the locations of singularities or other properties.
+Extensive numerical experiments presented in \cite{feng2016enhanced, schnake2017numerical} are quite promising, as they all point to the convergence of this enhanced finite element method.
+However, to settle the convergence issue, a rigorous proof of the convergence of the minimizer of \eqref{enhanced} to the minimizer of \eqref{Eq: Mania} is necessary.
+One pertinent mathematical framework is the $\Gamma$-convergence theory \cite{dal2012introduction}.

+This framework has appeared in many instances in the calculus of variations, including studying the convergence of discretizations for finding equilibrium states of nematic liquid crystals through the Landau-de Gennes Model; see \cite{borthagaray2020structure, nochetto2017finite, nochetto2022gamma}.
+This method is an alternative error estimation technique for problems where compactness techniques, through a priori estimates, may not be readily available.

+Meanwhile, the $\Gamma$-convergence analysis of \eqref{enhanced} was indeed pursued and partially succeeded in \cite{feng2016enhanced, schnake2017numerical}.
+Specifically, these works attempted to prove $\Ga$-convergence of $J^{\al}_h$ to $J$ with respect to the weak $W^{1, 1}$ topology as $h \rightarrow 0^+$, for some fixed $\al > 0$, and the {\em lim-inf} inequality was successfully established (see \cite[Lemma 4.1]{schnake2017numerical}).
 However, the construction of a suitable recovery sequence has remained open.
-It should be noted that since the approximate functional $\{J^{\al}_h\}_{h > 0}$ is monotone in $h$, a $\Ga$-limit for this sequence necessarily exists.
+It should be noted that a $\Ga$-limit necessarily exists for at least a sub-sequence of $\{J^{\al}_h\}_{h > 0}$ owing to the compactness of $\Gamma$-convergence \cite[Proposition 1.42]{braides2002gamma}.